Easy Mardi Gras Crafts for Kids of all ages

 I would say the most popular Mardi Gras Craft for kids and prescholers is indeed the Mardi Gras Mask – festive masks – which are such a big part of the Mardi Gras Carnival celebrations.
 Crowns and Jesters are also popular themes.

-But Mardi Gras Crowns and Jesters are also popular.
-And many kids also love to make shoe box floats.
+Many kids also love to make shoe box floats.
 Think carnival and party atmosphere.
+These are particularly popular as classroom activities or for school Mardi Gras competitions.

 Popular colour themes for Mardi Gras in the United States are yellow, purple and green.
 Though in the rest of the world “all colours of the rainbow” are popular.
-You will often see Spring colours though.
+You will often see Spring colours as well.

 Why are Mardi Gras colors purple, green and yellow?